DannyModlin/A-T_University_Bayesian/README.md

 Welcome to our Bayesian Workshop hosted by NC A&T University.

 Our time together will be divided across three topics of interest with Bayesian Analysis in SAS.
+If you do not have access to SAS Viya for Learners, please open the file VFL4_Access_Instructions.pdf.

 ## Hour 1: